 - Medications, surgery, and other treatments that can help your child

 - Physical therapy to help with muscle spasticity

 - Other expenses that stem from your child’s condition

 You can pursue compensation from the doctors who helped deliver your child.
 These doctors were trained to properly prevent PVL in high-risk babies.
-If they didn’t, your child’s lifelong impairments may be their fault.
+If they didn’t, they might be responsible for your child’s lifelong impairments.

 To learn more about accessing compensation for PVL and other birth injuries, get a free case review.